-Determine how much work should realistically be completed before deciding on the duration of your sprints.
-If short sprints are not realistic, then pushing for weekly sprints will only burn your team out and create a toxic work culture.
+Determine how much work can realistically be completed before deciding on the duration of your sprints.
+If short sprints cannot be completed properly, then pushing for weekly sprints will only burn your team out and create a toxic work culture.

-Sprints in Scrum recap: everything you should know
+Sprints length in Scrum recap: everything you should know

 - Scrum master: The scrum master is the team member responsible for implementing the scrum framework.
 They act as a coach and facilitator, and work to remove any roadblocks that may prevent the team from achieving their goals.